bme-chatbots/dialogue-generation/README.md

 Available models are **`xlnet-base-cased`**, **`xlnet-large-cased`**, and **`distilgpt2`** **`gpt2`**, **`gpt2-medium`**, **`gpt2-large`**.
 Currently the available dataset options are **`dailydialog`**, **`personachat`**, **`topicalchat`** but you can easily extend them by adding your own.
 Example to create your own dataset can be seen below.

 Training the model is fast and easy on *[Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb)* or *[Kaggle kernel](https://www.kaggle.com/kernels)*, which can be done from scratch by creating a new colab file in your Google Drive and running it with the following snippet.
 It is important to set the runtime type to GPU with a Tesla T4 unit as it can fully leverage mixed-precision training and is much faster than the older K80 version.
 You can check the current type by running `!nvidia-smi` in a cell of your colab.
-Note that Kaggle kernel's GPUs are faster than K80 and also don't go idle.
+Note that Kaggle kernel's GPUs are faster than K80 and doesn't go idle after inactivity.

 Copy and run the following code in a cell of your colab *( or Kaggle kernel )* file to install the model.
 If you use Kaggle kernel you also have to enable internet access.